Beam Imaging and Luminosity Calibration: Conclusions

 \section{Conclusions}

-We discussed a method to reconstruct two-dimensional proton bunch densities using vertex distributions accumulated during LHC beam-beam scans.
-The $x$-$y$ dependencies in the beam shapes are studied and an alternative luminosity calibration technique is introduced.
-Dependencies in $x$-$y$ can lead to a signifcant overestimation of the instantaneous luminosity during the VdM scan and therefore bias the luminometer visible cross section estimate towards low values.
-With the beam imaging method introduced here, we measure $x$-$y$ dependencies directly and hence the beam overlap integral for arbitrary beam shapes.
-In Section~\ref{2dbeamimaging}, we derive a fit model for two-dimensional vertex distributions in the transverse plane of a detector accumulated during beam imaging scans, where one beam is kept fixed and the other one is moved in $x$ and $y$.
-We evaluate the method on a sample of simulated beam imaging scans with double gaussian beam shapes.
-After applying a dedicated correction based on a neural network regression technique the beam overlap integral is reconstructed with a precision of better than 1\% assuming typical scan parameters.
+We discussed a method to reconstruct two-dimensional proton-bunch densities using vertex distributions recorded in LHC beam-beam scans.
+The $x$-$y$ correlations in the beam shapes are studied and an alternative luminosity calibration technique is introduced.
+As shown in Section~\ref{vdmCorrStudy}, correlations in $x$-$y$ can lead to significant biases on the luminometer visible cross section estimate.
+The beam imaging method presented in this paper allows to directly measure the underlying $x$-$y$ correlations, and thereby determine the two-dimensional beam-overlap integral.
+The method is directly applicable for transverse beam shapes that can be analytically convolved with vertex position resolution models.
+For arbitrary beam shapes, where numerical convolution methods have to be utilized, limitations due to computational performance arise.
+In Section~\ref{2dbeamimaging}, we propose a fit model for two-dimensional vertex distributions in the transverse plane of a detector accumulated during beam imaging scans, where one beam is kept fixed and the other one is moved in $x$ and $y$.
+We evaluate the method on a sample of simulated beam imaging scans with double-Gaussian beam shapes.
+After applying a dedicated correction based on a neural network regression technique the beam overlap integral is reconstructed to good precision over a large range of parameters describing non-factorization.
+Deployed under experimental conditions, the impact on the method introduced by effects such as beam-orbit drift, spatial vertex reconstruction resolution, and beam-beam effects have to be investigated.
+Alternatively, the beam imaging method can be combined with the standard vdM scan method to account for non-factorization effects, where excellent performance is shown.